Three Bin Kerbside Collection System FAQs

 The new bin system will allow the City to recover more waste as a resource, reduce waste to landfill and reduce the cost of waste management.

 The City of Wanneroo invited residents and ratepayers to take part in a Waste Services survey from May to June 2018 to help the City understand the community’s preferences for the future of waste management.
+75 per cent of respondents wanted to introduce a third bin for the disposal of organic waste.

 The survey was advertised on the City’s Facebook page, website, newspaper articles, as well as newspaper and radio advertisements.